-Under - and over-utilization may indicate inadequate coordination of care or inappropriate utilization of services.
+Under- and over-utilization may indicate inadequate coordination of care or inappropriate utilization of services.
 Both under- and over-utilization may be harmful to the patient.
 Utilizing data from provider and practitioner sites, individual product lines, and the system as a whole, Longevity Health Plan monitors for under- and over-utilization, analyzes data to identify the causes, and takes action to correct any issues identified.
-Longevity Health Plan then implements appropriate interventions whenever potential problems are identified and will further monitor the effect of these interventions.
-Longevity Health Plan also carefully ensures that its financial incentives are aligned to encourage appropriate decisions on the delivery of care to members.
-Longevity Health Plan unequivocally promises members, providers, and employees that it does not employ incentives to encourage barriers to care and service.
+We then implement appropriate interventions whenever potential problems are identified and will further monitor the effect of these interventions.
+Longevity also carefully ensures that incentives are aligned to encourage appropriate decisions on the delivery of care to members.
+Longevity unequivocally promises members, providers, and employees that it does not employ incentives to encourage barriers to care and service.